Meet some of the first female correctional officers

-Prior to the 1970s, women working in corrections were limited to desks, phones, filing and typing.
+Before the 1970s, prison jobs for women were limited to desks, phones, filing and typing.
 Today, thousands of women fill the ranks of custody staff at every level.
-Female Correctional Officers have promoted to wardens and other executive level positions.
+Female correctional officers have promoted to wardens and other executive level positions.
 CDCR offers exceptional opportunities for women to join its custody staff.

 When the California state prison system started during the Gold Rush, there was one floating institution – the Waban, a rickety ship anchored off the coast north of San Francisco.

-Going ashore during the day, the prison ship inmates constructed the first physical state penal institution at San Quentin.
+Going ashore during the day, those incarcerated on the prison ship constructed the first state prison at San Quentin.

-The original guards were male and it would take more than a century for the first females to take up duties as Correctional Officers.
+Before 1944, correctional officers were known as guards and all were male.
+It would take more than a century for the first females to take up correctional officer duties.
 Those women blazed the way for others to follow.

 Some officers and executive staff offered support as the department went through the same changes as the rest of society.